 - 2 tablespoons extra virgin olive oil

 - 2 4- inch sprigs fresh rosemary

-- 6 tablespoons flour (preferably Wondra but all purpose will also work).
+- 6 tablespoons flour (preferably Wondra flour but all-purpose will also work).

-- Transfer wings and vegetable to a large Dutch oven or stock pot.
+Transfer wings and vegetables to a large Dutch oven or stockpot.

 Add 1 cup of the broth to roasting (sheet) pan and let sit for 10 minutes, then stir to scrape up all the brown bits on the bottom.
 Transfer this liquid to the Dutch oven.

-When ready to use, skim fat off broth and discard.
-Transfer broth to a medium size sauce pan and bring to a boil, then reduce to a steady simmer.
+When ready to use, skim the fat off broth and discard.
+Transfer broth to a large saucepan and bring to a boil, then reduce to a steady simmer.

-Whisk flour into remaining 1/2 cup of broth until smooth and lump free.
+Whisk flour into the remaining ½ cup of broth until smooth and lump-free.
 To avoid lumpy gravy, SLOWLY pour flour mixture into simmering broth, WHILE WHISKING CONTINUOUSLY, until desired consistency is reached (you might not use all of the flour mixture).
 Simmer for 2-3 minutes longer.
 Taste and season with salt and pepper, if needed.
 Serve immediately or keep warm till ready to serve.
 Gravy can also be frozen for up to 4 months.